f5-bit/AudioAnalysisMidi/README.md

 * setBandwidth(float minFrequency, float maxFrequency) : set the range of frequencies for which the detected frequency is valid.
 Default values for now are 60Hz - 1500Hz.
 This must be improved

-* getFrequency : return the value of the detected frequency if it is above the threshold defined by setAmplitudeThreshold else -1
+* getFrequencyMux(int muxPin) : return the value of the detected frequency for the input signal at the selected multiplexer pin if it is above the threshold defined by setAmplitudeThreshold else -1

+* getAnalogueData(int muxPin) : return the value of the ADC for the input signal at the selected multiplexer pin

+* void setMultiplexer(int s0, int s1, int s2) : set the select pins for controlling the multiplexer (i.e. 74HCT 4051), see [Analog Multiplexer/Demultiplexer - 4051](https://playground.arduino.cc/Learning/4051/)